 Once an arrest warrant is issued, any law enforcement officer in the state can arrest you, even if the officer does not have a copy of the warrant.
 Generally, there is no time limit on using a warrant to make an arrest.

-The criminal defense attorneys at the Phoenix law firm of Montano Arentz & Handler, PLLC will inspect the arrest warrant to ensure that it is legal, valid, and enforceable.
+The criminal defense attorneys at the Phoenix law firm of Montano Arentz & Associates, PLLC will inspect the arrest warrant to ensure that it is legal, valid, and enforceable.
 The arrest warrant must be signed by a magistrate or judge, who must have good reason to believe that you, whom the warrant names, committed a crime.
 If your name is unknown, "John Doe" can be used on the warrant along with your description.

 If you are arrested, do not resist, but do contact a criminal defense attorney as soon as possible.
 In Phoenix and throughout Arizona, resisting an arrest or detention is a crime.
 If you resist arrest, you can be charged with a misdemeanor or felony in addition to the crime for which you are being arrested.
 If you resist, an officer can use force to overcome your resistance or prevent your escape.
 The officer can even use deadly force to prevent great bodily injury.

 If, during the questioning and before a charge is filed, the police are convinced that you have not committed a crime, they will give you a written release.
 Your arrest then will be considered a detention and not recorded as an arrest.

 Remember, after arrest you are entitled to your Miranda rights which include having an attorney present while you are interrogated.
 Having our criminal defense attorneys present with you during questioning may aid in your release.